rikdata/rikdata.github.io/transaction/README.md

 ## Miscellaneous Issue / Receipt

-To do a miscellaneous issue/receipt transaction, first, navigate to the item search form from your dashboard/favorite.
+First, to do a miscellaneous issue/receipt transaction, navigate to the item search form from your dashboard/favorite.

 <img src="/images/ScreenShots/transaction/Screenshot_20201017-213449.jpg" width="250"/>